35 Password Statistics 2026 – Data Breaches & Industry Report

-Password Statistics 2024 (Top Highlights)
+Password Statistics 2026 (Top Highlights)

-• 30% of internet users use Password Managers to track their passwords.
+• 30% of internet users use password managers to track their passwords.

 Password Usage Stats

 Regular password updates play a crucial role in reducing the risk of unauthorized access.
-That is why 3 in 10 people change their password once every month, and 15% do so multiple times a week.
+That is why 3 in 10 people change their passwords once every month, and 15% do so multiple times a week.

 34% Of The Users Change Their Password Once Every Month